jayanta525/OpenWrt-R6220-MPTCP/README.md

 # OpenWrt-R6220-MPTCP
+# Update, added shadowsocks method=none. ~150Mbps with ss-redir at 50%. kernel 5.4 with additional schedular and congestion algorithms. request for builds.

  OpenWrt build for R6220 with MPTCP kernel and shadowsocks.

  Shadowsocks chacha20 bottlenecks CPU at 50% utilization with only 25Mbps uplaod/download bandwidth.